Halden Canal: Locks

 As a start of the connection between the fjord and the pre-existing canal, three locks with totally nine metres elevation difference were built in Halden in 1909.
 They are not operative but the lowest at Porsnes 59.1242968°N 11.3983822°E is intact.
-The remaining height difference of 70 metres to Lake Femsjøen at which the present canal begins, would be a costly and demanding project and has not been attempted.
+The remaining height difference of 70 metres to Lake Femsjøen at which the present canal begins, would be a costly and demanding project and was planned but has not been attempted.
 Leisure boats are transported by lorry here.